 Traffic laws apply to bicyclists

-Cyclists have most of the same rights and responsibilities as motorists and must obey traffic laws and be courteous to all road users.
+Cyclists have most of the same rights and responsibilities as motorists have and they must obey traffic laws and be courteous to all road users.

-Ride on the Right unless turning left or avoiding a hazard.
+- Ride on the right side of the road unless turning left or avoiding a hazard

-Follow Lane Markings and Obey Traffic Signs and Signals just you would in a car.
+- Follow lane markings and obey traffic signs and signals just as you would in a car

-Use Lights at Night – from 30 minutes after sunset until 30 minutes before sunrise.
-Use our safety vests.
+- Use lights at night – from 30 minutes after sunset until 30 minutes before sunrise

-Carry identification and a phone in case of emergencies.
-If you are involved in an accident, please
+It’s a smart idea to always carry identification and a phone in case of emergencies.
+If you are involved in an accident, please: